flatironinstitute/baobzi/README.md

 * CPU dispatch -- baobzi will detect your CPU and run an optimized codepath based on that -- no intervention by the user.
 * No library dependencies.
 All code necessary to build `baobzi` is in `baobzi`.
-There is an optional static library are supported for building C/C++ codes where you don't want to load in the shared `baobzi` object, but would rather throw it right in your binary (though I don't recommend this, the static library is _huge_ and will grow with more dimension support).
+There is an optional static library supported for building C/C++ codes where you don't want to load in the shared `baobzi` object, but would rather throw it right in your binary (though I don't recommend this, the static library is _huge_ and will grow with more dimension support).

 ## Building/testing